Quickstart ARC: towards distributed computing in a few minutes - token edition

 Here we see that a separate authgroup has been automatically created for tokens issued by this test-jwt issuer.
 Mapping of this authgroup is done to the nobody user (which is the only user we assume for zero-conf), and access is enabled for job submission by jobs issued with a token from this test-jwt issuer.

-Step 6c.
 For a remote client: Setup trust of the A-REX server

-With the zero-conf setup A-REX is pre-installed with a host certificate issued by the Test-CA. A remote client will need to trust this Test-CA, and therefore the following steps are needed.
+With the zero-conf setup A-REX is pre-installed with a x509 host certificate issued by the Test-CA. A remote client will need to trust this Test-CA, and therefore the following steps are needed.

 On the A-REX host print out the Test-CA certificate:

-[user@arc-ce] arcctl test-ca info -o ca-cert
+[user@server] arcctl test-ca info -o ca-cert

 -----BEGIN CERTIFICATE-----